grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ## Prometheus alerting when at capacity

 Because the configured maximum might not be sufficient, a Prometheus alert can identify when the quantity of queriers has been at its configured maximum for an extended time.
-This example specifies 3 hours as the extended time:
+The following example specifies three hours (`3h`) as the extended time:

 ```yaml
 name: LokiAutoscalerMaxedOut